krisk0/ppcg_polybench_test-benchmark/README.rst

 System requirements:
 --------------------
  1. ppcg tool, Polybench-C test-suite, NVIDIA toolkit, ability to run CUDA executables;
- 2. NVIDIA toolchain should include gcc (or at least gcc should be able to link object code created by nvcc)
+ 2. NVIDIA toolchain should include gcc (or at least gcc should be able to link object code created by nvcc);
  3. Python, any version about 2.5-3.3 should do (mine is currently 2.7.3).

 What my code does.